matveyplevako/ResourceCollectorMacOS/README.md

 ## ⚙️ Installation

 1. Clone repository and integrate to your project
-2. Add key `App Sandbox : NO` to entitlemts and set value to
+2. Add key `App Sandbox : NO` to entitlemts

 ## 🕹 Usage example